CoLRev-Environment/search-query/docs/source/query_database/submit.rst

 Submit a Query
 ===========================

-We welcome contributions of queries and predefined query filters to the `search-query` database.
+Contributions of queries and predefined query filters to the `search-query` database are welcome.

 To submit a query:

 1. **Fork and clone** the repository: https://github.com/CoLRev-Environment/search-query

-2. **Create a JSON file** describing your query with the standard structure (see below).
+2. **Create a JSON file** describing the query with the standard structure (see below).

-3. **Save your file** in the directory:
+3. **Save the file** in the directory:
    `search_query/json_db/`

-4. **Open a Pull Request** with a short description of your query and its purpose.
+4. **Open a Pull Request** with a short description of the query and its purpose.

-Once your PR is merged, your query will be **automatically included and rendered** in the documentation.
+Once the PR is merged, the query will be **automatically included and rendered** in the documentation.

 JSON Structure
 ---------------------------

-Your `.json` file should follow this structure:
+The `.json` file should follow this structure:

 .. code-block:: json